opencv/opencv/doc/tutorials/core/adding_images/adding_images.rst

    g(x) = (1 - \alpha)f_{0}(x) + \alpha f_{1}(x)

-By varying :math:`\alpha` from :math:`0 \rightarrow 1` this operator can be used to perform a temporal *cross-disolve* between two images or videos, as seen in slide shows and film production (cool, eh?)
+By varying :math:`\alpha` from :math:`0 \rightarrow 1` this operator can be used to perform a temporal *cross-disolve* between two images or videos, as seen in slide shows and film productions (cool, eh?)

 Code
 =====

-As usual, after the not-so-lengthy explanation, let's go to the code.
-Here it is:
+As usual, after the not-so-lengthy explanation, let's go to the code:

 .. code-block:: cpp